-5.11 Submission of Theses
+5.12 Submission of Theses

-The next graduation date is Saturday, 22nd June 2024.
-It is the student's own responsibility to ensure that the thesis is submitted in good time if there are particular circumstances - such as taking up a job that is dependent on successful completion of the qualification or coming close to running out of registration time - that mean the student needs to complete and graduate at a particular time.
+The next graduation date is Saturday, 28th June 2025.
+It is the student's own responsibility to ensure that the thesis is submittedin good time if there are particular circumstances - such as taking up a job that is dependent on successful completion of the qualification or coming close to running out of registration time - that mean the student needs to complete and graduate at a particular time.

-Unfortunately, since there are so many variables involved - in particular, that none of us can know in advance what requirements the examiners may make - it is impossible to stipulate adate when we at LST can guarantee completion of all the stages resulting in your being able to attend Graduation in the same year.
+Unfortunately, since there are so many variables involved - in particular, that none of us can know in advance what requirements the examiners may make - it is impossible to stipulate adate when we at LST can guarantee completion of allthe stages resulting in your being able to attend Graduation in the same year.

-However, assuming that circumstances work out ideally (i.e., Middlesex University is able to approve examiners quickly and the examiners only require minor corrections), you can expect that submission by 1st February has a very good chance of resulting in the completion of all stages for that summer's Graduation date.
+However, if circumstances work out ideally (i.e., Middlesex University can approve examiners quickly and the examiners only require minor corrections), you can expect that submission by 1st February has a very good chance of resulting in the completion of all stages for that summer's Graduation date.
 You will need to be realistic about the amount of work you may need to do after the viva and ensure that you have the time to complete it, and resubmit, in plenty of time.